anomaly/lab-tf-linode/README.md

 As Linode move services like Databases to a managed product.
 We will evolve this template to use those services.
 As a small team Anomaly wishes to leverage off the strengths of providers Linode and have them do as much of the heavy lifting as possible.

 Our template provides a VCS (centred around branches and pull requests) based workflow.

+Files are structured accordingly to the [recommendations provided](https://www.terraform.io/language/modules/develop/structure) by Hashicorp.
+The modular approach allows us to provide template for environments or combination (e.g completely self managed, through to using managed services like databases).

+> We recommend using [tflint](https://github.com/terraform-linters/tflint) to lint the configuration files and ensure you are following the best practices.

 ## Typical Requirements

 A typical web project at Anomaly features: